What you'll learn:

 We ran this with our local astronomy club and paired it with SmartLabs Recon 6.0 rovers.
 It worked out perfectly since command lines in the paper rovers look identical to the SmartLabs rovers!
 Want more programming practice?
 We have a much longer course that goes up and down Olympus Mons in our Mission to Mars lab!

-(Aka cool facts about Mars rovers for you while you are engaged in our kid’s programming project)
+(Aka cool facts about Mars' rovers to look at while you are engaged in the STEM activity)

 How fast can a Mars rover travel?
 Top distance for rover travel in a day on Mars is a non-jaw dropping, unimpressive 100m.
 Of course, the rover often stops here and there to sample rocks, take photos or perform other experiments, shortening that distance drastically.
 Curiosity usually travels at a slow 0.9 miles per hour.